-Each employer that participates in the PSPRS or CORP must establish a five person Local Board, which includes a chairperson, two appointed persons, and two individuals who are contributing members of the Plan (elected by secret ballot election from all the contributing membership for that group).
+Each employer that participates in PSPRS or CORP must establish a five person Local Board, which includes a chairperson, two appointed persons, and two individuals who are contributing members of the Plan (elected by secret ballot election from all the contributing membership for that group).

-Employers who participate in the PSPRS or CORP may have multiple local boards since each eligible group (i.e. Police, Fire, Corrections Officer, Detention, etc.) must have a separately established local board.
+Employers who participate in PSPRS or CORP may have multiple local boards since each eligible group (i.e. Police, Fire, Corrections Officer, Detention, etc.) must have a separately established local board.
 As part of the local board structure, a Local Board Secretary must be appointed.
 The Secretary is responsible for handling all administrative functions for the local board including completing and retaining the minutes of each local board meeting.
 The Secretary serves as the liaison between the contributing membership, the local board members, and the PSPRS Administrative Office.